C.A.T. Project

 (To include basic study design, measures, results, and notable limitations)

-This study utilizes information Walkup, et al. (2008) to evaluate changes in treatment trajectories following the introduction of three specific CBT components in the Child/Adolescent Anxiety Multimodal Treatment Study (CAMS).
-Youths were randomized to 1 of 4 interventions (C.A.T.
-Project, medication, combination, or placebo).
-Measures utilized include the Clinical Global Impression Scale-Severity (CGI-S), the Children's Global Assessment Scale (CGAS), the Anxiety Disorders Interview Schedule-Child/Parent Versions (ADIS C/P), the Negative Affect Self-Statement Questionnaire (NASSQ), the Physical Symptom Checklist (PSC), and the Pediatric Anxiety Rating Scale (PARS).
+The study used the same sample as Walkup et al. (2008).
+The purpose of the study was to evaluate changes in the trajectory of youth anxiety following the introduction of specific cognitive– behavior therapy (CBT) components: relaxation training, cognitive restructuring, and exposure tasks in the Child/Adolescent Anxiety Multimodal Treatment Study (CAMS).
+Measures utilized include the Clinical Global Impression Scale-Severity (CGI-S), the Children’s Global Assessment Scale (CGAS), the Anxiety Disorders Interview Schedule-Child/Parent Versions (ADIS C/P), the Negative Affect Self-Statement Questionnaire (NASSQ), the Physical Symptom Checklist (PSC), and the Pediatric Anxiety Rating Scale (PARS).
 Results indicate that introduction in the C.A.T.
-Project of both cognitive restructuring (e.g., changing self-talk) and exposure tasks significantly accelerated the rate of progress on measures of symptom severity and global functioning moving forward in treatment; the introduction of relaxation training had limited impact.
+Project of both cognitive restructuring (e.g., changing self-talk) and exposure tasks significantly accelerated the rate of progress on measures of symptom severity and global functioning moving forward in treatment, while the introduction of relaxation training had limited impact.
 Counter to expectations, no strategy altered the rate of progress in the specific domain of anxiety that it was intended to target (i.e., somatic symptoms, anxious self-talk, avoidance behavior).
 Limitations include the attrition rate of the original study sample at the follow-up time point, lack of follow-up, and reliance on self-reported measures.

 Length of controlled postintervention follow-up: None.